-At this point I realized there was a big, gaping whole in the pizza world that I now felt morally obligated to fill.
+At this point, I realized there was a big, gaping hole in the pizza world that I now felt morally obligated to fill.
 So today I would like to introduce you to the pizza of your dreams.
 This is probably the MOST amazing (and easily made) alternative pizza ever, straight from the Jenerally Informed Test Kitchens.
 I am in love with it and I think you just might be too.

 First, I used store bought pizza dough that I picked up at Sprouts.
 It was delicious, cost only a $1.99 and made prepping the pizza a breeze!

 If you want to find out the low down on some other store bought pizza dough brands, you can check this link out.